ifdh cp should behave like posix cp

 I'm afraid that POSIX is likely to disappear in the long run as an interface to bulk data - it's just not efficient for a lot of operations.
 Trying to fake it too closely is doing people a disservice - it will just cause confusion.

-#5 Updated by Marc Mengel about 1 month ago
+#5 Updated by Marc Mengel 4 months ago

 Okay, so I have a draft of an improved error message in the code; basically if you do a copy which gives an error message involving "directory" or "exists", we give an error message about possibly missing a -D option; although on reflection this also may want the unlink_on_error stuff mentioned as well...